What is the best way to find cheap flights to Rome Italy?

 If you can be flexible in your dates, and even with the number of stops you are willing to make, you will be more likely to find cheap tickets to Rome.

-I've had numerous friends visit Rome over the years, coming via Iceland, Moscow, and Dubai.
-Sometimes this will make your ticket cost go way down.
+I've had numerous friends visit Rome over the years, and some have found amazing bargains by coming via Iceland, Moscow, and Dubai.
+Sometimes this can make your ticket cost go way down.

 Depending on where you fly from, you may find a better deal getting a cheap ticket to Rome if you can come from another European city.

-If you are flying to Europe from overseas, and get a good fare into a major hub city, such as, London, Berlin, or Amsterdam, you can then switch airlines (even airports in many cases), and get on a low-cost carrier, or even a different European carrier, that will take you to Rome for a lower airfare than in you'd connected on your into-Europe airline.
+If you are flying to Europe from overseas, and can get a good fare into a major hub city, such as London, Dublin, Copenhagen, Berlin, or Amsterdam, you can then switch airlines (even airports in many cases), and get on a low-cost carrier, or even a regular European carrier, that will take you to Rome for a lower airfare than if you'd connected on your into-Europe airline.

 If you are flexible in your travel plans, you could also get the added bonus of visiting another city before or after your Rome trip.